There are three distance learning programs:

 All distance learning programs will use the packet delivery modality as explained in the Program Manager & Instructor Guide for Distance Learning and the EPE Manual.
 Teachers must be trained in the academic curriculum by a certified New York State trainer and must take a refresher training session in every three years thereafter.
 SED will issue certificates upon completion of the training session.

 - Giving Ready Adults a Study Program (GRASP) – Designed for adults with a minimum reading grade level equivalent of 9.0 who are seeking a high school equivalency diploma.
 Students must be able to work independently and devote at least 6 hours per week to studying.
 GRASP may be delivered via traditional individualized home study packets which are delivered twice a month via the regional library network, by mail or may be picked up by hand or by electronic packet.
 SED will continue to allow students with a reading level of grade 8 to use the GRASP program model until further notice.
 In order to assist teachers in choosing excellent instructional materials for the GRASP traditional packet and electronic packet, beginning program year 2015 - 2016 a review team will be formed.
-A Moodle chat room will be used as a communication tool to evaluate the pros and cons of available educational hard copy and online materials.

-- Crossroads Café – This curriculum may be used in both the “traditional” classroom and in distance learning.
+- Crossroads Café - This curriculum may be used in both the "traditional" classroom and in distance learning.
 The distance learning model would generate EPE contact hours using the distance learning formula (see section 303 of the EPE Manual).
 A special application form (see Appendix C of EPE Manual) requesting specific program information must be submitted with the EPE comprehensive plan of service.
 This video/workbook series includes 26 lessons focusing on English language skills development for ESOL learners ranging from low intermediate to advanced learners.
 The curriculum will assist learners develop their communication skills and understand elements of the American culture.
 Each video includes a culture clip.
-Two workbooks accompany the video series including lessons in listening, reading, writing, grammar, speaking and pronunciation.
+Two workbooks accompany the video series including lessons in listening, reading, writing, grammar, speaking and pronounciation.
 The photostories workbook is designed to support learners who are at NRS level 4 and above.